Get the FREE one-click dictionary software for Windows

 - colonial

-Derived forms: compounding, compounds, compounded
+Derived forms: compounding, compounded, compounds

-See also: abruptly-pinnate, bilobate, bilobated, bilobed, binate, bipartite, bipinnate, bipinnatifid, cleft, complex, conjugate, decompound, dissected, even-pinnate, imparipinnate, incised, lobate, lobed, odd-pinnate, palmate, palmatifid, palm-shaped, paripinnate, parted, pedate, pinnate, pinnated, pinnatifid, pinnatisect, quinquefoliate, radiate, rough, smooth, ternate, three-lobed, trifoliate, trifoliated, trifoliolate, trilobate, trilobated, trilobed, tripinnate, tripinnated, tripinnatifid
+See also: abruptly-pinnate, bilobate, bilobated, bilobed, binate, bipartite, bipinnate, bipinnatifid, cleft, complex, conjugate, decompound, dissected, even-pinnate, imparipinnate, incised, lobate, lobed, odd-pinnate, palmate, palmatifid, palm-shaped, paripinnate, pedate, pinnate, pinnated, pinnatifid, pinnatisect, quinquefoliate, radiate, rough, smooth, ternate, three-lobed, trifoliate, trifoliated, trifoliolate, trilobate, trilobated, trilobed, tripinnate, tripinnated, tripinnatifid

-Type of: account, add, amalgamate, assemble, calculate, chemical, chemical substance, commix [archaic], derivative, enclosure, increase, mingle, mix, piece, put together, set up, tack, tack together, unify, whole
+Type of: account, add, amalgamate, assemble, chemical, chemical substance, commix [archaic], derivative, enclosure, increase, mingle, mix, piece, put together, set up, tack, tack together, unify, whole

-Antonym: unsubdivided
+Antonym: simple

 Encyclopedia: Compound